abdupdf/markdown-to-trello-export/README.md

 # Trello Export Script

-This script exports unchecked checklist items from a Markdown file (`docs/SYSTEM_ANALYSIS.md`) to Trello cards.
+This script exports unchecked checklist items from a Markdown file generated from your project using Cursor to Trello cards.
 It allows for flexible grouping of cards into Trello lists based on Markdown headings.

+here's when to use it, when you're working on a porject in Cursor and you have generated a to-do list for your project in markdown, you might want to export that to-do to Trello for your team or customer to see your progress. this script helps you to do that in seconds. it's customizable and to add more features for your own needs just open the script in Cursor and tell it to add (feature 1) or tell it to run it.

 ## Setup